 - If there are problems with your parcel, contact me within 2 weeks from the projected deadline that you are supposed to receive your parcel.
 Otherwise, I assume that you have safely received your parcel with no problems, and that concludes the end of our transaction.

 If the exterior of the package is damaged, and the contents are damaged or missing as a result, I can file a complaint / compensation to the courier company or post office.

 If contents are missing, but the parcel is intact, the missing item will be sent out if found, or you will get a refund.

 Word of caution: it is generally very difficult to claim for damages and missing parcels from the postal service.

-I would like to assure that all packages are carefully packed, with generous usage of boxes and bubble-wrap where necessary.
+I would like to assure you that all packages are carefully packed, with usage of boxes, bubble-wrap and packing fillers where necessary.
 Many different people/companies are involved in the shipping process and it is difficult to pinpoint the blame.
-Sometimes the item is already damaged during domestic shipping and it is missed during the inspection.
 Even if the claim is successful, if the value of the parcel has been marked down, the compensation amount is very little.